aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-potx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert TXT to POTX or Online App" h2="Export TXT to POTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+TXT to POTX conversion is a useful process for many businesses and organizations.
+It allows users to quickly and easily convert text documents into PowerPoint presentations, which can then be used for a variety of purposes.
+This includes creating presentations for meetings, conferences, and other events, as well as for sharing information with colleagues and customers.

+<h2>How Aspose.Total Helps for TXT to POTX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate TXT to POTX conversion while using two of it's APIs.
-Load your TXT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate TXT to POTX conversion.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+With these two APIs, users can easily convert TXT documents into HTML and then load the HTML into PowerPoint to create a new presentation.
+The presentation can then be saved as a POTX file.
+This process is quick and easy, and it allows users to quickly and easily convert text documents into PowerPoint presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}